YorickPeterse/witcher3-pause-game-mod/README.md

 A simple mod to pause/resume the game while hiding the UI, without all the extra features other mods may offer.

+## Why?

+The most commonly used mod for taking screenshots is the mod "PhotoMode 2inOne".
+This mod comes with a variety of features such as being able to toggle the weather, add effects, etc.

+When taking screenshots however I personally don't really care for those effects, I just want to be able to pause the game immediately and hide all UI elements.
+This mod does exactly (and _just_) that.

 ## Requirements

 * Debug Console Enabler (if you want the Freecam feature)